mrpbueno/bosssec/README.md

-# Boss-Secretary Module for FreePBX
+# Boss-Secretary Module for FreePBX®
-A module for FreePBX 17 that implements an intelligent "Boss-Secretary" call flow.
+A module for FreePBX 17® that implements an intelligent "Boss-Secretary" call flow.
 Calls intended for a "Boss" are first intercepted and directed to a "Secretary," who acts as a gatekeeper, with the flexibility of a whitelist for direct access.

-This project was developed following best practices for module creation in FreePBX, using the BMO (Big Module Object) architecture and being as non-invasive as possible.
+This project was developed following best practices for module creation in FreePBX®, using the BMO (Big Module Object) architecture and being as non-invasive as possible.

 ## Key Features
 Intelligent Routing: Forwards calls intended for a "Boss" extension to a designated "Secretary" extension.